crinklywrappr/wolframatte/README.md

   [[x (* 1/2 (+ (* -1 a) (^ (+ -4 (^ a 2)) 1/2)))]]]]
 ```

+### Custom encoders/decoders

+The following atoms can be modified to include custom encoders/decoders:
+- `arithmetic`: a map of keywords to mathematica functions e.g. `(swap arithmetic assoc :fi "FactorInteger")`
+- `encoders`: a list of vectors which are `[predicate transform]`
+- `decoders`: a list of vectors which are `[predicate transform]`

+In addition, you can call `add-encoder` and `add-decoder` to place your custom encoders and decoders at the front of the list.

 ## TODO

 - Add specific instructions for different systems and build tools
 - Add example repository
+- Add encoding/decoding examples

 ## License